Only 2 out of 10 will read past this line.

-The intention with this was probably reflecting the need for instant gratification of the masses.
+The story was reflecting the need for instant gratification of the masses.
 But it gives no credit to how intelligent we are.

-Sure, I'm going to leave a website if I don't see what I need in a few seconds.
+Sure, I'll leave a website if I don't see what I need in a few seconds.
 That's because I'm on a mission to find something.

 Not because I have the attention span of a fish.

 I want to make purchases.
 And I want to find the solution for the parts I need to build a Data Acquisition System.
 My time is limited.